bendahl/uinput/README.md

 This package provides pure go wrapper functions for the LINUX uinput device, which allows to create virtual input devices in userspace.
 At the moment this package offers a virtual keyboard implementation as well as a virtual mouse device and a touch pad device.

+\
 The keyboard can be used to either send single key presses or hold down a specified key and release it later (useful for building game controllers).
 The mouse device issues relative positional change events to the x and y axis of the mouse pointer and may also fire click events (left and right click).
-More functionality will be added in future version.
+For implementing things like region selects via a virtual mouse pointer, press and release functions for the mouse device are also included.

 The touch pad, on the other hand can be used to move the mouse cursor to the specified position on the screen and to issue left and right clicks.
 Note that you'll need to specify the region size of your screen first though (happens during device creation).